2026 United States state treasurer elections: Wisconsin

 State Treasurer John Leiber was elected in 2022 with 49.6% of the vote.
 He is running for re-election to a second term in office.
-Democratic challengers include Black Earth village trustee Dylan Helmenstine and businessman Eric Wilson.
+Democratic challengers include Black Earth village trustee Dylan Helmenstine, member of the Marathon County board of supervisors Yee Leng Xiong, and businessman Eric Wilson.
 Orlando Owens, who ran for the seat as a Republican in 2022, has filed to run for the seat again.

 Wyoming

 State Treasurer Curt Meier was re-elected unopposed in 2022.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election to a third term.